What is Horse Time

 Experience true leadership, too, of yourself and of others, by building trust with a horse.

+Horses are a natural portal to the wisdom and healing found in the spirit world.
 Come as you are, whether for life guidance and insight, confidence, healing, plain old love––or just for the fun of it.
 If you’re afraid of horses, we can help with that, too.
 And for experienced horse-lovers, a deeper communion.

 For group retreats, Omar and Raven may be joined by their horse-friends from a neighbouring farm.

 All our work is held within the guidelines of Pro-EFW-Canada, the Professional Association for Equine Facilitated Wellness.

 Omar and Raven are Belgian-Haflinger-cross horses; full brothers, age 14 and 15, who’ve lived together their whole lives.
 Before they came to Cortes Island in 2017, as work horses they pulled wagons and sleighs for their cowboy owner.
 Each has their own distinct character as a medicine horse in this new phase of life, bringing their wisdom to us humans.